• Skip to primary navigation

 • More Salad Recipes

-• Ground Beef: Lean ground beef or 80/20 ground beef may be used.
+• Lean Ground Beef: Lean ground beef is a must here.
 Ground turkey or ground chicken may also be used.

 • Taco Seasoning Mix: Try my healthy homemade taco seasoning mix - it's super easy!